 Hold period determines when the property is sold and IRR is computed.
 The model assumes 3% annual escalation on rents, expenses, and property value, and 7% selling costs at exit.

 Important.
 This tool produces estimates based on simplified assumptions and the inputs provided.
 Material participation under § 469, the § 1.469-1T(e)(3)(ii) short-term rental exception, real estate professional status under § 469(c)(7), the § 461(l) excess business loss limitation, the § 172 NOL carryforward rules, the cost segregation reclassification percentages, federal and state depreciation conformity, sale-year recapture under § 1245 and § 1250, the § 1411 net investment income tax, and state-level tax treatment all involve fact-specific determinations that this tool does not and cannot fully model.
 Specific facts and circumstances may produce a different result.
+The model assumes annual periodicity (full-year operations and end-of-hold-period sale); actual transactions involve partial-year sale conventions (year-of-sale depreciation under the half-year or mid-month convention, prorated mortgage interest, prorated NOI) that materially affect the sale-year analysis and that the model does not compute.
 The state conformity table reflects information current as of May 2026 and is updated periodically; users should verify state-specific rules before acting.
 The cost segregation reclassification percentage entered must be supported by a qualified engineering-and-tax study to be defensible on examination.
 Reading or using this tool does not create an attorney-client relationship with Donovan Legal PLLC or any of its attorneys.
 Engage qualified counsel before any acquisition, contribution, or other transaction in reliance on the projections produced by this tool.

 The firm represents real estate investors and high-income professionals on the structuring, documentation, and post-acquisition tax compliance for short-term rental and other tax-driven real estate strategies.
 To discuss your specific facts with the firm, contact us directly.